MikeCsPlayPlace/CubicSplineExtrema/csharp_lang/README.md

 `dotnet sln list`

 These actions will also have created a Program.cs file, which we don't care about since we are not starting from scratch here ... so you can delete it.
-Then use the C# compiler on the .cs file that we will be running, which is CubicSplineExtrema.cs.
+If compiling from the command line, then use this to build the main program while pulling in the utility classes as well:
-`csc CubicSplineExtrema.cs`
+`csc CubicSplineExtrema.cs ErrorAnalysisUtils.cs MathUtils.cs`

 You should now see a new file called CubicSplineExtrema.exe On Windows you can invoke this directly via command line.